 The Salem Civic Center, the hub of the James E. Taliaferro Sports and Entertainment Complex, became a part of Salem’s landscape October 1967.
-For nearly 50 years the 7,000 seat facility has welcomed a who’s who of entertainment’s brightest stars to its stage including the likes of Johnny Cash, Kenny Chesney, Lynyrd Skynyrd, Def Leppard and James Brown.
+For more than 50 years, the 7,000 seat facility has welcomed a who’s who of entertainment’s brightest stars to its stage including the likes of Johnny Cash, Kenny Chesney, Lynyrd Skynyrd, Def Leppard and James Brown.

-Salem Stadium has been the home of the NCAA Division III Football Championship game since 1993.
-Since the Stagg Bowl debuted in southwest Virginia, the stadium has undergone a number of improvements to better accommodate both players and fans, including new lights, an expanded press box and the installation of synthetic Field Turf prior to the 2007 game.
+Salem Stadium was the home of the NCAA Division III Football Championship for 25 years and is now home to the CIAA football championship.
+The stadium is set up to accommodate both players and fans, including field lights, an expanded press box, synthetic Field Turf and handrails throughout the bleachers.

 The field has hosted a number of overflow sports crowds, but the biggest turnout occurred on October 27, 2008 when republican vice-presidential candidate Gov. Sarah Palin attracted a crowd of more than 16,000 to a political rally.

-Right next door to the football facility you’ll find Lewis Gale Field at Salem Memorial Baseball Stadium.
+Right next door to the football facility you’ll find the Salem Memorial Baseball Stadium.
 This state of the art minor league baseball facility was constructed in 1995 and seats 6,300 fans.
-It is currently the home of the Boston Red Sox Advanced Class A Carolina League farm team, the Salem Red Sox.
+It is currently the home of the Boston Red Sox Class A farm team, the Salem Red Sox.

 One of the Complex’s most important features is its parking.
 There are more than 4000 free parking spots at the Taliaferro Complex, and this not only gives patrons easy access to shows, but it also provides tremendous flexibility for outside events.